 Many employers offer up to $5,250 per year in tuition reimbursement for college courses.
 Under section 127 of the tax code, the IRS allows your employer to deduct the expense, and the benefit is not taxable to you as an employee.
 Troy Onink — Forbes

-Drury’s graduate programs may be completed in four years or less using tuition reimbursement dollars paid at $5,250 per year (see cost breakdown below).
-If your employer is willing to invest $5,250 in your education on an annual basis the gains associated with completing a master’s degree could come at a very low cost.
+If your employer is willing to invest $5,250 in your education on an annual basis the gains associated with completing a master’s degree could come at a relatively low cost.

 Increase your salary potential by earning a graduate degree from Drury University with the possibility of little or no long term debt.
 Sound good?